~ 6 MIN READ

 Your key performance indicators (KPIs) are measures that help you understand whether you are achieving one or more of your strategic goals.
 You may have already thoughtfully determined the KPIs you should be tracking, like revenue, expenses, number of customers, etc., but the reality is this:

 Why?
 Think about it this way: You may see a long-term increase in revenue, but without a target, you won’t know whether whether you’re on track to meet your strategic goals.
-Follow the nine steps below to set targets that make it clear whether your performance is keeping pace with your overall goals.
+Follow the nine steps below to set targets that make it clear whether you are managing performance in order to keep pace with your overall goals.

 You should start this process with a set of goals and, ideally, a list of which KPIs you’ll track to help you reach those goals.
 (Not sure how to select the right KPIs?
 This article will help.)